harness/developer-hub/docs/platform/git-experience/autocreation-of-entities.md

 ---
 title: Autocreation of Entities in Harness
-description: This Page talks about auto creation of Harness entitiess
+description: This Page talks about auto creation of Harness entities
 ---

 Autocreation is a feature that allows you to automatically create entities in Harness when files are added remotely.